jschweiz/PDPSimulation/auction/readme.md

 Idea : when proposing a task, start computing the optimal plan starting by the previous plan found + the new proposed task.
 Goal : reduce computing time
 - [x] Add possibility to run `CPMaker` starting from a given VariableSet.
 - [x] Implement `~addTask` to `VariableSet` : strategically place the new task in the former plan found, and search from this configuration (hopefully reduces greatly the number of iterations)
+- [x] Implement `removeLastTask` : if the plan computed with a new task has a cost < the plan before adding the task, then just remove the new task and update the winningPlan.
+(Benefit if we do not win the auction)

 **Conclusion** :
 - with 20 tasks, 2000 iterations, 2 vehicles : the "compute from scratch" method and the "compute smarter" method yields the same score *in average*